Don’t let orthopedic infection slow you down.

 Shorter Recovery Timeline

-By effectively treating biofilm, our treatment can enable improved outcomes from less invasive treatment procedures, retaining existing implants and thereby lowering costs and speeding patient recovery.
+By directly treating the biofilm, our treatment can enable improved outcomes from less invasive treatment procedures, retaining existing implants and thereby lowering costs and speeding patient recovery.

 Ease of Use